Listening Script Vocabulary

 Hello and welcome to the show.
-Today we’re talking about one of my favourite musical styles - jazz.
-So what exactly is jazz?
-When the famous Louis Armstrong was asked this question, he replied, ‘Man, if you gotta ask, you’ll never know.’
-Perhaps he was right, but the aim of the show today is to help you understand the main features of some of the main type of jazz music.
-You may be thinking that there is only one kind of jazz but that’s where you’d be wrong.
-There are so many different jazz styles and you might be surprised at how the jazz has evolved over the years.
+Today we're talking about one of my favourite musical styles - jazz.
+So, what exactly is jazz?
+When the famous Louis Armstrong was asked this question, he replied, 'Man, if you gotta ask, you'll never know.'
+Perhaps he was right, but the aim of the show today is to help you understand the main features of some of the main types of jazz music.
+You may be thinking that there is only one kind of jazz, but that's where you'd be wrong.
+There are so many different jazz styles and you might be surprised at how jazz has evolved over the years.

 Let's start with Ragtime.
 This is often referred to as the original jazz style.
 Originating in the southern U.S. in the late 1800s, this style was developed basically for the piano.
 Ragtime is easy to recognise.
 The rhythm is vibrant and lively, often being associated with African dance.
 An early publisher and musician of ragtime compositions was Scott Joplin.
 He dates back to 1899.

 Now, what about The Blues?
 Of all the jazz styles, this one impacted the development of jazz.
 In the early 20th century, blues singers appeared on the jazz scene, expressing the emotions of the African American community.
 This style of singing was usually performed with piano, guitar, and harmonica.
 W.C.
 Handy, Bessie Smith, Ma Rainey… these are legendary blues musicians of the early 20th century.